equalizer999/GitHub-App-Base-setup/README.md

 ```

 **Important**
 Check the output and copy the '`FunctionUrl`'.
-We need it further down the line.
+We will need this further down the line.

 **Sample**
 ![Deploy azure function app code](./docs/images/deploy-azure-function-app-code.drawio.png)